axil/numpy-data-types/content/numpy_data_types.rst

 .. code:: python

         >>> with np.errstate(over='ignore'):
-        >>>    print(np.array([2**31-1])[0]+1)
+        >>>    print(np.array([2**64-1])[0]+1)
-        -2147483648
+        -9223372036854775808

-But you can’t expect it to be detected when dealing with any arrays.
+But you can’t expect it to be detected when dealing with any arrays (even with the 0-dimensional ones!).

-NumPy also exposes a bunch of aliases (eg. np.intc=int in C, np.int_=long in C, etc) as an attempt to make the code closer to the underlying C code and thus more cross-platform.
-And yet some more aliases generally for internal usage (like np.intp=ssize_t in C, used in cython)
+NumPy also has a bunch of C-style aliases (eg. np.byte=np.int8, np.short=np.int16, etc), but they are getting slowly deprecated (eg `np.long in numpy v1.20.0 <https://numpy.org/devdocs/release/1.20.0-notes.html#using-the-aliases-of-builtin-types-like-np-int-is-deprecated>`_) as 'explicit is better than implicit' (but see a present-day usage of np.longdouble below).
+And yet some more esotic aliases:

+* `np.int_` is np.int32 on 64bit windows but int64 on 64bit linux, used to designate the 'default' int,
+* `np.intp` is np.int32 on 32bit python but np.int64 on 64bit python, python ≈ssize_t in C, used in cython

-Finally, if for some reason you need arbitrary-precision integers (Python ints) in ndarrays, NumPy is capable of doing it, too:
+Finally, if for some reason you need arbitrary-precision integers (Python ints) in ndarrays, NumPy is capable of doing that, too:

 .. code:: python